virtual-labs/exp-file-format-converter-au/experiment/procedure.md

  &nbsp;

-2. Upload any file which needs to be converted by clicking on the “Choose file“ button
+2. Upload any file which needs to be converted by clicking on the “Select DNA sequence:“ button

 <img src="images/2.png" title="" />